SNIPPIK/UnTitles/README.md

 - There is a system of smooth transition from one audio to another `Hot audio swap`
 - 16+ filters, you can add your own without complex digging in the code [filters](src/core/player/filters.json)
 - There is support for long videos, Live video is still raw.
+- There is explicit synchronization of the audio stream only for tracks <8 min.
 #### 🌐 Platforms
 - YouTube, Spotify, VK, Yandex-Music, SoundCloud support
 - Platforms work in a separate **worker** (thread) for performance